 On March 17, 2016, the Board of Directors adopted share ownership guidelines for independent directors according to which each independent director is expected to hold at least five times the value of his or her annual base cash compensation in Subordinate Voting Shares and/or DSUs, based on the greater of: (i) the current market price of the Subordinate Voting Shares; and (ii) the closing price of the Subordinate Voting Shares or DSUs, as applicable, were acquired.
 There is a five-year transition period for independent directors to comply from the date of joining the Board of Directors or from the adoption of the guidelines, whichever is greater.
-As at April 29, 2016, all independent directors met the expected minimum share ownership, except for Mr. Cary and Ms. Métayer, for which the transition period is running until March 16, 2021.
+As at April 21, 2017, all independent directors met the expected minimum share ownership, except for Mr. Cary, for whom the transition period is running until March 16, 2021.